504ensicsLabs/LiME/README.md

 insmod ./lime.ko "path=<outfile | tcp:<port>> format=<raw|padded|lime> [dio=<0|1>]"

 path (required):   outfile ~ name of file to write to on local system (SD Card)
                    tcp:port ~ network port to communicate over

 format (required): raw ~ concatenates all System RAM ranges
                    padded ~ pads all non-System RAM ranges with 0s lime ~ each range prepended with fixed-size header containing address space info

 dio (optional):    1 ~ attempt to enable Direct IO
                    0 ~ default, do not attempt Direct IO

-localhostonly (optional):  1 restricts the tcp to only listen on localhost, 0 binds on all interfaces (default)
+localhostonly (optional):  1 ~ restricts the tcp to only listen on localhost,
+                           0 ~ binds on all interfaces (default)

+timeout (optional): 1000 ~ max amount of millisecond tolerated to read a page (default).
+                           If a page exceeds the timeout all the memory region is skipped.
+                       0 ~ disable the timeout so also slow region will be acquired.
+                           Suggested if using LiME inside a virtual machine and get a corrupted image.

 ```

 ## Examples <a name="example"/>